stffrdhrn/stffrdhrn.github.io/_drafts/gcc_passes.md

 categories: [ software, embedded, openrisc ]
 ---

+When starting the OpenRISC gcc port I had a good idea of how the compiler worked and what would be involved in the port.
+Those main things being
+  1. define a new [machine description](https://gcc.gnu.org/onlinedocs/gccint/#toc-Machine-Descriptions) file in gcc's RTL
+  2. define a bunch of description [macros and helper functions](https://gcc.gnu.org/onlinedocs/gccint/#toc-Target-Description-Macros-and-Functions) in a =.c= and =.h= file.

-While working on the OpenRISC gcc port I found if difficult to understand at first what all of the compile passes were.
+Also I realized early on the trouble shooting issues would be to figure our what happens during certain compiler passes.
+I found it difficult to understand what all of the compile passes were.
 There are so many.
+This should help explain.

 ## Quick Tips